PEASE AIR FORCE BASE

 The remedy for Zone 2 included treatment of contaminated subsurface soil by air sparging and vapor extraction to treat petroleum- and solvent-contaminated soils at Burn Area #1.
 Air sparging and soil vapor extraction soil treatment finished in 2003.
-Contaminant levels in the groundwater in this zone are expected to drop to drinking water standards when cleanup finishes.
+The Air Force is evaluating the effectiveness of insitu bioremediation in treating residual site groundwater contamination.

 The remedy for Zone 4 included excavating soils from Landfill 6 and consolidating the material into Landfill 5 before its capping, as well as restoring the Landfill 6 area to wetland and upland habitat.

 The Air Force completed studies of Zone 5 in the fall of 1994 and determined that no further actions were necessary.

 Cleanup of four surface water drainage-ways included excavation and off-base disposal of sediments contaminated with PAHs, metals and pesticides in McIntyre Brook and Paul’s Brook.
 No more work was necessary at Flagstone Brook and Lower Newfields Ditch.